isomerpages/nlb-discovereads/_diy-resources/Singapore Storytellers/Episode 2: School's Cool.md

 **Episode Summary** <br>
-Chalk, blackboards, wooden furniture, brushing your teeth by the drain. school days were different back then.
+Chalk, blackboards, wooden furniture, brushing your teeth by the drain.
+School days were different back then.
 The trio visit a classroom from the past and look at what life in school used to be like.
 Assistant Professor Walid Jumblatt Abdullah, a lecturer from the Nanyang Technological University, also shares memories of his school days.

 **<u>Recommended Resources</u>**